Malinoski/my-angular11-experiments/README.md

 # Build
 docker-compose build --no-cache

-# Start (after that, you can modify some code and see the changes.
+# Start (after that, you can modify some code and see the automatic changes.
 Try to chamnge `src/app/xyz/xyz.component.html`)
 docker-compose up

 # List Services